skellis46/finger-pointing-moon/case-for-support.md

 ## The Research Problem and Questions

 Practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research methods?
 2) How might these understandings be shared and articulated?
-The second question has been examined in depth through research into documentation and archives.[^doc] However, the first question has been largely ignored and remains practice-research's most difficult and controversial epistemic question. _Finger Pointing Moon_ aims to tackle this first fundamental question: what we can know or understand differently through practice-research?
+The second question has been examined in depth through research into documentation and archives.[^doc] However, the first question has been largely ignored and remains practice-research's most difficult and controversial epistemic question. _Finger Pointing Moon_ aims to tackle this first fundamental question: what can be known or understood differently through practice-research?

 There are three epistemic issues underpinning the research aim (I discuss these in detail in _Research Context_): i) _proxies_, in which artist-scholars rely on epistemic proxies to circumvent the complexity and messiness of noticing difference or change in practice-research; ii) _limits_, in which artist-scholars fail to attempt to recognise and examine the limits of what can and cannot be known through practice-research; and iii) _hyper-specificity_, in which practice-research methodological practices and understandings (or 'findings') are rarely in open and critical dialogue with each other.